C4dynamics/CS231_Assignments_Setup/README.md

 In the terminal, navigate to the projects folder: cd projects

-run: pip install -r requirements.txt (may take some time).
+Run: pip install -r requirements.txt (may take some time.
+Notice that this is the file that was linked previously, not the file of the assignment).

 Restart (ctrl+R)